-- Define the meaning of freelancing in the entertainment industry and know the techniques to be a successful freelancer.

-- Identify a good resume and write an effective communication to an employer.

-- Write and apply previously written

-elements to their personal websites
+- · Define the meaning of freelancing in the entertainment industry and know the techniques to be a successful freelancer. - · Identify a good resume and write an effective communication to an employer. - Write and apply previously written elements to their personal websites. - Interview properly.

-- elements to their personal websites.

-Interview properly.

-TUITION: \$1,771.00 / MAKE-UP KITS & MATERIALS: \$100.00 / LAB FEE: \$750.00 TOTAL CHARGES FOR PERIOD OF ATTENDANCE AND ESTIMATED TOTAL CHARGES (INCLUDING \$100 REGISTRATION FEE): \$2,721.00
+TUITION: \$1,771.00 / MAKE-UP KITS & MATERIALS: \$79.46 PLUS APPLICABLE TAXES / LAB FEE: \$750.00 TOTAL CHARGES FOR PERIOD OF ATTENDANCE AND ESTIMATED TOTAL CHARGES (INCLUDING \$100 REGISTRATION FEE): \$2,700.46